lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

 ## Rank & Points

-At the end of a match the winner is rewarded with 3 rank points. ...........
+At your first metamask login your avatat will with your wallet address wil be created and addeend in the botto of the ranking

+visit your avat in menu button purple

+Every match you win you wiul be rewareded with 3 points

-Jungle benefit top-ranked players, grants them the opportunity to showcase their OpenSea accounts and their NFT collections.
+Jungle benefit top-ranked players, grants them the opportunity to showcase their OpenSea accounts and their NFT collections

 If you’re playing as “no wallet” you won’t have access to the ranking feature.

 ![Imgur Image](http://i.imgur.com/afTMwb0.jpg)